Menu

 Criw Cymraeg

-Criw Cymraeg are our Welsh Pupil Voice group.
-Their role is to promote Welsh within their classroom and around the School.
-These children have been elected by their class to represent and lead the Welsh Language.
-Criw Cymraeg meet every Monday to discuss a weekly Welsh pattern.
-They lead a Welsh assembly every Tuesday to deliver the 'Patrwm Yr Wythnos' and award 'Siaradwr Cymraeg' Welsh speaking certificates.
+Criw lead a Welsh assembly every Friday to deliver the 'Patrwm Yr Wythnos' and award 'Siaradwr Cymraeg' Welsh speaking certificates.
 Criw Cymareg organise whole School Welsh celebration including Shwmae day, St David's day and Welsh music day.
 They have also had the opportunity to visit other Schools during Criw Cymraeg events.

 Healthy Heroes